Posted on July 14, 2014 in Drug Abuse

 Significance and Considerations

 Based on their findings, the authors of the study published in Addiction connect exposure to severe childhood physical abuse with early involvement in alcohol and drug use in general, but not with injection drug use in particular.
 They also note that, in addition to historic polydrug use, recent polydrug use also occurs more often in people exposed to any amount of physical abuse during childhood.
+These findings highlight the need for both addicted parents and sufferers of childhood trauma to seek outpatient counseling or alcohol or drug rehab.

 Struggling with drug or alcohol addiction?